msisdev/dotato/README.md

 🥔 dotato is simple.
 - Select dotfiles with config file
-- Move dotfiles to your directory
+- Move dotfiles to your backup directory

 ✏️ Config files are clear.
 - `dotato.yaml`: declare original path of dotfiles